 Routine clarities for fancy gray diamonds tend to fall within the VS1 to I1 range, with SI1 to I1 being the most common.
 The greater majority of gray diamonds will be able to aptly conceal major inclusions.
 So even when a gray diamond has a clarity grade of I1 and beyond, its natural color is usually sufficient to help any internal flaws blend in seamlessly.

-Natural gray diamonds can be found in virtually all shapes, including pear, radiant, cushion, heart, oval, emerald, marquise and the classic round brilliant cut.
+Natural gray diamonds can be found in virtually all shapes, including pear shapes, radiants, cushions and the classic round brilliant cut.
 In the case of gray diamonds, a round brilliant cut does not necessarily desaturate color as they usually have darker tones than other color diamonds.
 Take note of uneven color distributions as well (these will be noted on your GIA certificate), as they can certainly affect a diamond's appearance and value.

-Similar to natural fancy brown diamonds, fancy gray diamonds are generally considered to rank among the most affordable colored diamonds.
+Similar to natural fancy champagne diamonds, fancy gray diamonds are generally considered to rank among the most affordable colored diamonds.
 They have not been favored by many consumers as the diamond of choice but a recent push by jewellers to cast these stones in a more aesthetically appealing light as part of fashion-forward jewellery designs has gained momentum.
-Those gray diamonds with exceptionally rare secondary color modifiers or which share a split grade with an exceptionally rare color, such as blue or violet, will command very high prices.
+Those gray diamonds with exceptionally rare secondary color modifiers or which share a split grade with an exceptionally rare color, such as Blue or Violet, will command very high prices.